Travels with Selkit - 2

 Zoser's step pyramid (27th century BC), conceived as a gigantic stairway to heaven for the resurrected king, is substantial and impressive - and mercifully, not too difficult to get into and to the core burial chamber.

 A major surprise is the pyramid of Unas; it is badly eroded and looks like just a heap of rubble from afar but the interior passages - hard to work through - are well preserved.
-And the burial chamber has a real surprise - lots of very neat heiroglyphics - and the ceiling is painted all over as the star-filled night sky - must be of one of the earliest instances of such a decoration which becomes very common in the 2nd millennium BC temples.
+And the burial chamber has a real surprise - lots of very neat heiroglyphics - and the ceiling is painted all over as the star-filled night sky; this must be of one of the earliest instances of such a decoration which becomes very common in the 2nd millennium BC temples.
 Unas (c BC 2350) postdates the Giza pyramids by a century and some.

 This is how the pyramid of Unas looks: